 How are the babies?

-Multiples are undergoing the same developmental changes as singletons during this period of gestation, but most multiples have already been delivered at this stage.
+Multiples are undergoing the same developmental changes as singletons during this period of gestation.

 Your babies have most likely reached their full height by now, though they continue to gain about an ounce each day.
-They have lost most of their lanugo, the fine hair that previously covered their bodies to keep them warm.
+They have lost most of their lanugo, the fine hair that previously covered their bodies.
 They’ve also shed most of the vernix caseosa, which is a waxy substance that has been protecting their skin during pregnancy.

-They’re practicing using their respiratory systems by breathing amniotic fluid.
+They’re practicing using their respiratory systems by using their diaphragms as if they were breathing.
+Their lungs are preparing to absorb and expel the fluid they’ve been in to make way for the air they will depend upon after birth.
 And their nervous systems have kicked into full gear — they’ve now developed all the reflexes they’ll have when they’re born.

 Your babies weigh close to 6 lbs now and are about as long as a head of romaine lettuce!